According to one study, there are about 1.4 to 1.5 million people in the United States who live in a nursing home.

 Don’t Forget The Paperwork

 Whether this is something as simple as paying off a utility bill to a bigger responsibility such as arranging the correct insurance, it’s absolutely vital that you don’t forget to take care of their paperwork to keep everything in order.
 Losing track of just one payment could essentially lead to the destruction of your elderly parents financial position, but they may simply misplace or forget about any letters they do receive.
 If you aren’t particularly skilled in this department either then don’t take on such a responsibility – search for an affordable accountant that can sustain your parent economically.
 When it comes to arranging insurance cover, approach the topic gently.
-It can be a daunting experience to invest in such a service, but a reputable team like Braden Life Insurance can help both you and your elderly parent to figure out what is the best package for their needs.
+It can be a daunting experience to invest in such a service, but a reputable team can help both you and your elderly parent to figure out what is the best package for their needs.

 Make Sure You Take Care of Yourself Too